 After inquiries with the state Administrative Office of the Courts and the Council of Superior Court Clerks, which maintains the master jury list for the state, no source of data on jury service in Georgia could be found, whether counts of jurors summoned, jurors selected, or days served.
 Thus, to estimate the numbers of Georgians who serve on jury duty in a typical year, we use estimates from the National Center for State Courts, cited by survey and media firm FiveThirtyEight, on how many people nationwide receive a jury summons, respond by appearing for service, and are selected to serve on a jury.
 NCSC estimates that in a given year, 32 million people get summoned for jury duty, of which only 8 million report or appear in person for service.
 Of those who appear, only about 1.5 million are selected to serve on a jury.
-We share these estimates down to Georgia using the state population share from the 2020 U.S. Census.
+We share these estimates down to Georgia using the state population share from the 2021 U.S. Census.

 Juror pay and duration of service vary by county and trial type, though again, no comprehensive data source could be found.
-Based on information available on various county court websites, the most common daily pay rate across Georgia is \$25, though some large counties were found that pay \$30 to \$40 per day, including Cobb, Dekalb (grand jury service), Glynn, and Gwinnett.
-Federal courts pay \$50 per day.
-For purposes of this note, an average daily rate of \$30 is assumed.
+Based on information available on various county court websites, pay varies widely by county.
+Cobb, for instance, pays \$50 per day for superior court jurors, as do Coweta, Cherokee, and federal courts.
+Glynn and Gwinnett pay \$30, while Dekalb pays \$15-50 depending on the type of trial.
+Fulton and Clayton pay \$25.
+For purposes of this note, an average daily rate of \$35 is assumed, with adjustments for inflation going forward.